NAD C 700 BluOS Streaming Amplifier Reviewed

 Why Should You Care About the NAD C 700 BluOS Streaming Amplifier?

-The C 700 BluOS is a culmination of three important qualities: price point, form factor, and performance.
+The NAD C 700 BluOS is a culmination of three important qualities: price point, form factor, and performance.
 While there are both higher- and lower-priced products with and without similar features, the NAD C 700 offers conscientious designer-oriented consumers a product that will be comfortable in a sophisticated living room for an attractive lifestyle-friendly sound system.
 The compact design also allows for installation in tight areas such as dorm rooms or bedrooms.

 NAD C 700 integrated amp and audiophile grade music server reviewed by Greg Handy